How to Add Social Media Icons to an Email Signature

 Don't just copy and paste your YouTube title.
 On-screen text and captions serve different purposes on TikTok.

-The goal is to trick people - and the algorithm - into thinking the video was born on TikTok.
+The goal is to make people - and the algorithm - think the video was born on TikTok.
 The best way to do that is to use platform-specific features.

 In short, repurposing your content from YouTube Shorts to TikTok is one of the most effective ways to grow your presence on both platforms.
 By pulling the clean video file from YouTube Studio and taking a few moments to optimize it with native TikTok features like trending sounds and text, you give your amazing content the best possible shot at success.